Timinator2000/Algorithm_X/02 - exact_cover/05 - matrix.md

 ![Mrs. Knuth Model](KnuthModel.png)

 <BR>
-This visual should help you see where the term exact cover comes from.
+The visual above should help you see where the term exact cover comes from.
 A proper solution is made up of a subset of rows that exactly covers all the columns.
 In our simple example, it is easy to see this can be accomplished by selecting rows 1, 3 and 5.
 <BR><BR>

 ![Mrs. Knuth Solution](KnuthSolution1.png)